overfullstack/overfullstack.github.io/src/pages/articles/2022-09-24---score-the-tendulkar-test-coverage/index.md

 - When you have a function like this, it is no more OOP, instead, it's P~~O~~OP (Procedure Oriented Programming).
 - It's just a script written in Java and scripts are by definition not test-friendly.
 - This leaves you no choice but to resort to invasive tools like **PowerMock** where you end up mocking statements with `when-then`
 - Mocking statements instead of Dependencies is like strapping your prod code.
-You can't move those lines around without breaking or need to update your tests, even though the behavior remains the same.
+You can't move those lines around without breaking or needing to update your tests, even though the behavior remains the same.
-- You need to design components with Unit-Testing in mind.
-There you go, **TDD** in one line
+- You need to design components with Unit-Testing in mind (There you go, **TDD** in one line).
-- But why?
-Your test is your first client.
-It's like your Dogfood customer.
-If it's finding it difficult to interact and assert your component behavior, any other client integrating will also face the same difficulty.
-- One Golden thumb rule: **Always inject the dependencies through constructor**.
+- One Golden thumb rule: **Always inject the **dependencies through the **constructor**.
-- It makes it really easy to Isolate your component and control the dependency behavior while testing.
+- It makes it easy to Isolate your component and control the dependency behavior while testing.

 ## Legacy Code Dependencies
 - But what if my code depends on Legacy classes?
 How legacy are some classes
-- The term legacy is frequently used as a *slang* to describe a complex code, which is difficult to understand, rigid, fragile in nature, and almost impossible to enhance.
+- The term legacy is frequently used as _slang_ to describe a complex code, which is difficult to understand, rigid, fragile in nature, and almost impossible to enhance.
-- We still interact with classes written during the early days of the product, dating all the way back some 20 years ago.
+- We still interact with classes written during the early days of the product, dating back some 20 years ago.
-- But as we develop from scratch today, in release 240, year 2022, we still use these classes.
+- But as we develop from scratch today, in release 240, the year 2022, we still use these classes.

-### Ports & Adapters
+### Ports & Adapters 🔌
-- But the problem still remains, what is the right way to test legacy code
+- But the problem remains, what is the right way to test legacy code?
 - There's a saying:
   > If you interact with legacy code, your code turns legacy too
-- As the new code depends on these Legacy components which are not written with *Testability* in mind, it suffers the same problem.
+- As the new code depends on these Legacy components which are not written with *Testability* in mind, the new code suffers the same problem.
-- But there is a catch to it,
+- But there is a catch to it:
   > If you interact with legacy code **Directly**, your code turns legacy too
 - But how to *indirectly* interact?
 Introduce a **Level of Indirection**, which is popularly known as the **Ports & Adapters** architecture.
 - This is a very simple concept to grasp: